 Summary: Everyone reacts to a diagnosis of cancer differently.
 It is often difficult to take in the diagnosis immediately.
 It is natural to ask “why me?” or to feel sad, angry, helpless and worried.

 Summary: Provides a summary of the 7 key cancer prevention messages including: get checked, limit alcohol, eat a healthy diet, be active, be a healthy weight, be active, be SunSmart and quit smoking.

-Title: Diagnosing cancer
+Title: Diarrhoea during cancer treatment

 Title: Early detection of breast cancer